 What is a Good RoAS?

-Up until this point, we have covered off on what RoAS is, how it is calculated and why it is important to your business.
+Up until this point, we have covered what RoAS is, how it is calculated and why it is important to your business.
 But now, this leads us to another question: how will I know if my RoAS is good?
 All this information is great, but if you do not know how to assess the metric, it is of no use to you.

 The answer to this question really varies from business to business, and ultimately depends on your product’s profit margins.
 To see why, let’s look at a short example.